Top Market News: What Happened In Investing Today

 |Consumer Discretionary

-|Rent-A-Center Inc
+|Rent-A-Center Inc.

 |RCII